da-tra/disk-monitor-for-confluence/README.md

  </table>

 ### Example email content
-'''
-Dear user,
+>Dear user,
+>

-this is an automated notification email, please do not respond to it.
+>this is an automated notification email, please do not respond to it.
+>

-The following drives have exceeded 10 % of storage use:
+>The following drives have exceeded 10 % of storage use:
+>
+>

-/path1: 25.00 %
+>/path1: 25.00 %
-/path2: 20.00 %
+>/path2: 20.00 %
 '''

 ## Program logic